Government of Sabah

 The Sabah State Government is an authority governing Sabah, one of Borneo states of Malaysia, based in Kota Kinabalu, the state capital.
 The state government adheres to and is created by both the Federal Constitution of Malaysia, the supreme law of Malaysia, and the Constitution of the State of Sabah, the supreme law of the State.

 The state government has only two branches: executive and legislative.
 Sabah has no judiciary branch due to the federalisation of court system in Malaysia.
 Although Sabah has jurisdictions towards Sharia and Native Courts (and their respective laws), both courts are still considered a part of the state executive branch.

 Legislative

 The state legislature consists of only a unicameral house called the State Legislative Assembly.
 All 60 members of the Assembly are elected from single-member districts by universal adult suffrage.
 The Assembly follows a multi-party system and the governing body is elected through a first-past-the-post system.
-The State, however, may appoint up to 6 nominated members of the Assembly based on conditions provided by the State Constitution.
+The State may appoint up to six nominated members of the Assembly based on conditions provided by the State Constitution.

 The Assembly has a maximum mandate of five years by law.
-The Yang di-Pertua Negara may dissolve the state legislature at any time and usually does so upon the advice of the Chief Minister.
+The Yang di-Pertua Negeri may dissolve the state legislature at any time and usually does so upon the advice of the Chief Minister.